jainritik626/multi-step-react-form/README.md

 ### Hooks
 - **useMultiStepForm**: A custom hook that manages the multi-step form logic, including navigation between steps and handling form completion.

+### Forms
+- **Formik**: currently we are using basic Html form for faster development and easily understandable, we can also use Formik for better error handling and to get access to validations libraries like **Yup**

 ### State Management
 - **useState**: The React `useState` hook is used to manage the form data and the state of the application (loading, completed).
 - **localStorage**: Used to persist form data and the current step index to handle page refreshes.

 ### Styling
 - **CSS**: The application uses a CSS file (`App.css`) to style the components, ensuring a clean and consistent user interface.
+- **Chakra UI**: we can also use UI Libraries like Chakra UI, shadcn UI etc for faster development process.

 ### Persistence
 - **localStorage**: Form data and the current step index are stored in localStorage to ensure that the user can resume their progress even after a page refresh.